sybila/biodivine-hctl-model-checker/README.md

 To run the model checker, you will need the Rust compiler.
 We recommend following the instructions on [rustlang.org](https://www.rust-lang.org/learn/get-started).

+If you are not familiar with Rust, there are also Python bindings for most of the important functionality in [AEON.py](https://github.com/sybila/biodivine-aeon-py).

 ## Functionality

 This repository encompasses the CLI model-checking tool, and the model-checking library.